apache/incubator-kie-kogito-examples/dmn-drools-quarkus-metrics/README.md

 ### Compile and Run in Local Dev Mode

-A script `docker-compose/run-compose.sh` is provided to demonstrate how to inject the generated dashboards in the volume of the grafana container:
+It is possible to use `docker-compose` to demonstrate how to inject the generated dashboards in the volume of the grafana container:
-1. the generated dashboards are copied from `target/resources/dashboards/` to the directory `docker-compose/grafana/provisioning/dashboards`.
+1. Run `mvn clean package` to build the project and generate dashboards.
-2. `docker-compose` is run.
+2. `docker-compose up` to start application.

 The volumes of the grafana container are properly set in the `docker-compose.yml` file, so that the dashboards are properly loaded at startup.